 Thankfully, enterprise marketing tools help streamline moving parts and teamwork.
 You can easily define, break down, and monitor your enterprise marketing strategy and execution using these tools.
-This article discusses how creative agencies plan and collaborate on successful enterprise marketing campaigns.
+This article discusses how businesses and marketers plan and collaborate on successful enterprise marketing campaigns.

 Enterprise marketing is marketing for big companies that focuses on growth and expansion, in addition to closing sales and deals.
 Enterprise marketing aims to provide value for existing customers, attract new ones, and increase market share.